 - If you have a hard discrete bump, it is likely a fibroma or plantar fasciitis.

-- But even if it is very rare, MRI or X-ray should be done to rule out this very dangerous tumor.
+- But even if it is scarce, MRI or X-ray should rule out this very dangerous tumor.

 - Ganglion cysts are swellings of fluid.